 A Perfect Day Trip to Sintra from Lisbon

-From magical palaces to lush gardens, we’ll show you the best ways to get there, what to see, and how to make the most of your visit.
-Get ready to explore the beauty of Sintra through our eyes!
+In this guide, we’ll show you the best ways to get there, what to see, and how to make the most of your adventure.

 History of Sintra